padak/linkedin_no-thanks/README.md

-# LinkedIn Auto-Decline Bot 🤖✋
+# "No, Thanks" Bot for LinkedIn Spam 🤖✋🚫

+A Python bot that politely (but firmly) tells unsolicited recruiters and sales people: *"Thanks, but we use AI for that."*

-A Python bot that automates declining sales pitches and recruitment offers on LinkedIn.
-It uses **Playwright** for browser automation and **Google Gemini** (LLM) to generate polite, context-aware, and multi-lingual responses.
+It uses **Playwright** to browse LinkedIn like a human and **Google Gemini** (LLM) to understand context and write personalized refusals in any language.
+No more copy-pasting generic replies!

 ## Features